scality/Zenko/docs/docsource/operation/XDM_GUI/bucket_operations/metadata_search.rst

       :width: 75 %

    You have full object-level control (delete, inspect, download) of the returned results.
-See :ref:`File Operations` for more.
+See :ref:`Object Operations` for more.